chenze05/ponyReminder/README.md

 # ponyReminder
-a time remider for pony
+a time reminder for pony